OwnZones/efp/README.md

 # ElasticFrameProtocol

-The ElasticFrameProtocol is acting as a bridge between data producers/consumers and the underlying transport protocol.
+The ElasticFrameProtocol is a bridge between data producers/consumers and the underlying transport protocol.

 ```
 ---------------------------------------------------------   /\